Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Experimental Results

+We observe that evaluating a composite of false-positive cases across three criteria would obscure limitations in proactive need anticipation, as most methods already perform strongly on retroactive label selection (cf. high \textit{RIN} in \Autoref{fig:three_config}), which would otherwise dominate overall performance.

-\paragraph{False-positive Cases w.r.t.
-IN-S.} We categorize false-positive attributes in the most reasoning-demanding criterion $\textit{IN-S}$ (i.e. preemptively anticipating future seeker information needs) into: \begin{itemize}[leftmargin=*, itemsep=3pt, topsep=3pt, parsep=0pt] \item \textit{Visual Inferable (VI):} attributes that can be directly inferred from the visual information. \item \textit{Explicit Response (ER):} attributes that respond to explicitly stated seeker questions or recommendation constraints in the conversation prefix. \item \textit{Misaligned Proactive (IP):} attributes that are proactive but misaligned with the ground-truth labels for unstated information needs. \end{itemize}
+Accordingly, we focus our error analysis on \textit{PIN}, the most reasoning-demanding criterion where performance is weakest.
+We categorize false-positive attributes selected by listwise VLM methods into the following types: \begin{itemize} \item \textit{Visual Inferable (VI):} attributes that can be directly inferred from the visual information. \item \textit{Explicit Response (ER):} attributes that respond to explicitly stated seeker questions or recommendation constraints in the conversation prefix. \item \textit{Misaligned Proactive (IP):} attributes that are proactive but misaligned with the ground-truth labels for unstated information needs. \end{itemize}

 We annotate each false-positive label in the top-3 selections (cf. \Autoref{fig:fp_figure}) with one of VI, ER, or IP.

 \textit{VI} dominates in the Movie scenario, where systems tend to select titles (e.g., \texttt{title: Ready or Not}) or names (e.g., \texttt{director: Tim Miller}) that are often directly inferable from the poster alone.
 Consequently, few-shot prompting to instruct the system to avoid visually inferable attributes yields measurable performance gains.